alex-shapiro/ditto/README.md

 ## Notes

-Although Ditto manages a CRDT's site, it does not provide *site allocation* or any other networking feature.
+Although Ditto CRDTs handle pre-site operations and site addition gracefully, they do not provide site allocation or any other networking feature.
 Site allocation in particular must be handled carefully; if two or more clients use the same site concurrently you WILL have consistency errors.

 Ditto CRDTs are all op-based.
 Therefore, all remote operations received from some site **S** must be executed in the order that they were generated at **S**.
 Out-of-order remote execution WILL lead to consistency errors.